savelyev-an/teleport/rfd/0079-oidc-joining.md

 OIDC supports multiple types of token (`id_token`: a JWT encoding information about the identity, which can be verified using the issuer's public key and `access_token`: an opaque token that can be used with a `userinfo` endpoint on the issuer to obtain information about the identity).
 However, in the case of workload identities, `id_token` is the most prevelant.
 For this reason, our initial implementation will solely support `id_token`.

 ### Auth server support

+#### Caching JWKs

+Special attention should be given to the logic around caching the JWKs.

+We will cache these for two reasons:

+- Improve the performance of validating JWTs, as we will not need to make a HTTPS request to the issuer.
+- Improve the reliability, as we can validate JWTs even if the issuer is experiencing some downtime.
+- Reduce the impact of Teleport on an issuer.
+If onboarding a large number of nodes, we do not want to unduly place pressure on the issuer.

+We should keep in mind the following considerations:

+- When we are presented with a JWT with a previously unseen `kid`, we should re-check the issuer's JWKs, as they may have begun issuing tokens with a new JWK.
+- We should ensure that the TTL of the cache entries is relatively short, as we want to allow an issuer to revoke a JWK that has been stolen.

 #### Configuration